smidazai/scan_functional/supplementary.md

 Supplementary material of the paper: \`\`A new parametric spatial scan statistic for functional data: application to climate change data’’
 ================
-Zaineb Smida and Thibault Laurent
+Zaineb Smida, Thibault Laurent, Lionel Cucala
-Last update: 2024-09-13
+Last update: 2024-09-28